eli-suarez845/AmazonBooksReviews_NLP/README.md

 # AmazonBooksReviews_NLP

-Data Science III Final proyect - 2025
+Data Science III Final project - 2025
 Abstract

 Motivation: To make a first approach to Deep Learning, by means of Natural Language Processing and Neural Networks.